Russian watch brands are best known for their quality and affordability.

 Founded: 1930 Location: Zlatoust, Russia Zlatoust (Златоуст) is the name of a city in Chelyabinsk Oblast, Russia

-They were the watch company that equipped all of the Russian military in WWII.
+They were the watch company that equipped all of the Russian militaries in WWII.
 Producing marine and aviation chronometers.

 The Zlatoust Watch Factory is still manufacturing timepieces today.
 Still producing watches inspired by the war.

-The Russian watchmaker also produce modern dive watches.
-Minus the radioactive materials, which the used in the past to make them glow in the dark!
+The Russian watchmaker also produces modern dive watches.
+Minus the radioactive materials, which they used in the past to make them glow in the dark!

 6. STRELA (СТРЕЛА)